msupply-foundation/conforma-web-app/documentation/internal/Filters-for-Applications.md

 #### user-role

 **This is a **compulsory** filter.**
-In case none is included in URL will be deduced from permission of type in user's persmissions.
+In case no `user-role` is included in URL, the role will be deduced from permission of type in user's persmissions.

-Example: `user-role=applicant`
-Considered in implementation: **Yes** [#131 - Headers]
+Included: **Yes**
 Can have combined values: **No**
+Examples: `user-role=applicant`
 Options:

 - Deduced by user's permissions (**TODO: More detailed explanation of user-role per permissions**)